Fania/magic-SVG/readme.md

-# Draw the magic line of magic squares
+# Drawing the magic line of magic squares

 Uses SVG to draw the [magic line](http://recmath.org/Magic%20Squares/transform.htm#Magic%20Lines) traced by joining the integers of a magic square of order `n` in a sequence from `0-(n^2)-1`.

 - accepts a string of numbers only if separated by **single spaces** (not double)
 - accepts magic square strings where the lowest integer is either `0` or `1`

 ## TODO: magic square checking